 - CWE – Common Weakness Enumeration Top 25.
 CWE is a list of discovered software weaknesses based on the analysis of reported vulnerabilities (CVEs).
 The Top 25 lists the most common and dangerous security weaknesses selected from the larger list of CWEs, which are all exploits that have a high chance of occurring and the impact of exploiting the weakness is large.
 CWE also includes risk information in the form of technical impact, which helps understand which issues are most important for your organization.

 Let’s consider MISRA C, which I mentioned isn’t just for automobile applications.
 However, it’s a standard that’s been in use since 1998 and is well-defined.
 It’s updated every couple of years they go through it.
 As C and C++ languages evolve, they evolve the standards around it.
 It’s a very flexible standard that takes into account different severity levels and there’s a documented strategy for handling and documenting deviations.

 As the technology that can detect violations to coding standard guidelines (such as static analysis) recent versions of MISRA take into account what guidelines are decidable (detectable with high precision by tools) and those that aren’t.
-Which brings us to the topic of adoption and enforcement and the importance of static analysis tools in coding standards.
+This brings us to the topic of adoption and enforcement and the importance of static analysis tools in coding standards.